AurelVU/gensim_mac_m1/README.md

-gensim – Topic Modelling in Python
+gensim mac m1 – Topic Modelling in Python
 ==================================

+# this project is a fork for Macbook M1.
+I built it in my Macbook M1 Pro 2021.
+While the project is raw, but you can have the assembled file for installation.
+I will continue to work if there is a mood and inspiration.
+To contact me, you can write to me in telegram: @aurelvu
 <!--
 The following image URLs are obfuscated = proxied and cached through Google because of Github's proxying issues.
 See: